Hella Haasse: Dutch East Indies literature

 An important segment of her literary work consists of Dutch Indies literature.
 Her debut Oeroeg (1948), is set in the Dutch East Indies, where Haasse was born and lived for most of the first 20 years of her life.
 Even more autobiographical texts and books about her life in the East Indies, includes books such as The East Indies continued to play an important part in her work: Krassen op een rots (1970) and her last novel Sleuteloog (2002), which has the same theme as Oeroeg: is a friendship between a Dutch colonial and an Indonesian child possible and can they really understand each other?

-This Oeroeg was well received and often reprinted, but did experience some controversy due to the critical reception by the older author Tjalie Robinson.
-The Indo (Eurasian) Tjalie Robinson pointed out why he did not find the characters in the story credible.
-Moreover, as Tjalie Robinson himself was still living in the Dutch East Indies at that time, hoping for and working towards fraternization between the Dutch and Indonesians his sharp criticism was directed against what he considered the defeatist nature of the book.
+This Oeroeg was well received and often reprinted, but did experience some controversy due to the critical reception by Tjalie Robinson, an older Indo (Eurasian) author, who did not find the characters in the story credible.
+Moreover, as Robinson himself was still living in the Dutch East Indies at that time, hoping for and working towards fraternization between the Dutch and Indonesians his sharp criticism was directed against what he considered the defeatist nature of the book.

 The movie Oeroeg based on the book premiered in 1993.

 Her internationally acclaimed Heren van de Thee was translated as The Tea Lords in 2010.
 It is a colonial historical novel set in the Dutch East Indies of the 19th and 20th century, based on family archives of the heirs and relations of the tea plantation owners featuring in the book.

 Awards

 Her great commercial success and critical acclaim is reflected in the numerous prizes she has been awarded over the years.
 She has won prizes for both her first novel in 1948 as well as her last novel in 2003.
 Prestigious awards for her entire oeuvre up to that time include the Constantijn Huygens Prize in 1981 and the P. C. Hooft Award in 1984.
-Various other prizes include the ‘’Annie Romein Prize’’and the ‘’Dirk Martens Prize’’.
-She has also won the ‘’Prize of the Public of the NS’’ twice and is the only author who has written the prestigious annual "Boekenweekgeschenk" thrice, in 1948, 1959 and 1994 respectively.
+Various other prizes include the ‘'Annie Romein Prizeand the ‘'Dirk Martens Prize'’.
+She has also won the ‘'Prize of the Public of the NS'’ twice and is the only author who has written the prestigious annual "Boekenweekgeschenk" thrice, in 1948, 1959 and 1994 respectively.